ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 # Fine-Tuning with LoRA or QLoRA

-This is an example of using MLX to fine-tune an LLM with low rank adaptation (LoRA) for a target task.[^lora] The example also supports quantized LoRA (QLoRA).[^qlora] LoRA fine-tuning works with the following model families:
+You can use use the `mlx-lm` package to fine-tune an LLM with low rank adaptation (LoRA) for a target task.[^lora] The example also supports quantized LoRA (QLoRA).[^qlora] LoRA fine-tuning works with the following model families:

 - Mistral
 - Llama